-Note Partnerships, S corporations, trusts, or estates If you received an Illinois Schedule K-1-P or K-1-T, refer to that form's instructions to figure the amount to include on each line.
+Note If you received an Illinois Schedule K-1-P or K-1-T, refer to that form's instructions to figure the amount to include on each line.

 Income

 Line 5: Wages, salaries, tips, etc.

 Enter the amount shown as Illinois wages on the Illinois copy of the W-2 forms you received while you were a nonresident.